Link to the Superior Court of Arizona, Maricopa County – Click Here

 Except for things that one spouse or the other receives by gift or inheritance which are considered Personal Property.

-All property that either spouse receives during the marriage generally is considered to be community property unless proven otherwise.
+All property that either spouse purchases during the marriage is generally considered to be community property unless proven otherwise.

 In a dissolution case the court is required by law to divide the community property in a fair (not necessarily equal) way.